mvandergrift/wg-registry/README.md

 </div>
 <br/>

-WunderGraph Cosmo is the On-Premise Platform for building, maintaining, and collaborating on GraphQL Federation.
-A drop-in replacement for Apollo GraphOS.
+API Registry is a proof-of-concept API registry management system for simplifying the complexities of modern application service dependencies.
 <p/>
 The repository consists of the following components:

 - [otel-sync](./otel-sync): otel sync is the bridge between telemetry & trace data stored in ClickHouse and the registration database that exists in Postgres.
-It detects APIs by finding operations, parsing their contents, and attemtping to find the top level selections in the AST.
+It detects APIs by finding operations, parsing their contents, and attemtping to find the top-level selections in the AST.

 - [registry-svc](./registry-svc): The registry service is the API used to access API registration data.
 It is used by the `registry-ui` to build the dashboard.

-- [UI](./registry-ui): An easy to use UI showcasing the potential use of an API registraiton service, the UI serves an example of the power a dashboard interface can bring to the management of large scale API integrations.
+- [UI](./registry-ui): An easy-to-use UI showcasing the potential use of an API registration service, the UI serves as an example of the power a dashboard interface can bring to the management of large-scale API integrations.

 ## Getting Started